babelouest/taliesin/README.md

 Audio media server with a REST API.

 Beta version, still work in progress.
-Not yet easy user ready, but the API is almost done.
+Not yet easy user ready, but the API is almost complete.

 ## Install

-Requires a recent version of libav or ffmpeg, as in Debian Stretch/Ubuntu 17.04 version for example, I'm not sure about the version number, maybe 11 at least, requires [ulfius](https://github.com/babelouest/ulfius), [hoel](https://github.com/babelouest/hoel), [libjwt](https://github.com/benmcollins/libjwt), libconfig and their dependencies.
+Requires a recent version of libav or ffmpeg, as in Debian Stretch or Ubuntu 17.04 version for example, I'm not sure about the version number, maybe 11 at least.
+Requires [ulfius](https://github.com/babelouest/ulfius), [hoel](https://github.com/babelouest/hoel), [libjwt](https://github.com/benmcollins/libjwt), libconfig and their dependencies.

 ```shell
 $ apt install -y libjansson-dev libavfilter-dev libavcodec-dev libavformat-dev libavresample-dev libavutil-dev libcurl4-gnutls-dev libgnutls28-dev libgcrypt20-dev libsqlite3-dev libmariadbclient-dev libconfig8-dev